 Research has shown a correlation between excessive use of electronics before sleep and an increased risk of depression.
 The disrupted sleep patterns and negative impact on brain function caused by electronic devices can contribute to feelings of fatigue, lethargy, and emotional instability, which are common symptoms of depression.
 The constant exposure to screens can also exacerbate feelings of loneliness and isolation, further impacting our mental well-being.

-Using electronics before bed can worsen symptoms of anxiety, making it harder to relax and fall asleep.
-The constant engagement with screens can keep our minds active and stimulated, increasing feelings of restlessness and worry.
+Using electronics before bed can worsen anxiety symptoms, making relaxing and falling asleep harder.
+Constantly engaging with screens can keep our minds active and stimulated, increasing feelings of restlessness and worry.
 The blue light from electronic devices can also disrupt the body’s natural stress response, preventing us from adequately winding down and preparing for a good night’s sleep.

 Excessive screen time before bed has been associated with an increased risk of Attention Deficit Hyperactivity Disorder (ADHD) in children and adolescents.
 The overstimulation and disrupted sleep patterns caused by electronic devices can affect the development and functioning of the prefrontal cortex, the part of the brain responsible for attention, impulse control, and executive functions.
 This can contribute to the symptoms of ADHD, such as difficulty paying attention, hyperactivity, and impulsivity.